cgiffard/SteamShovel/README.md

 * Save the result of every evaluation of every expression in your codebase, and let you step through the results of your test run, interactively.
 (Coming soon!)
+* SteamShovel can now auto-instrument your code as you require it!
+Simply set the `AUTO_INSTRUMENT` environment variable to `true` before running the SteamShovel reporter.
+Remember that this won't instrument code that isn't required, so

 You can override the SteamShovel instrumentor with your own, and record anything you might want to record!
 The sky is the limit.